richardgaywood/paydata.org/content/setting/how_stuff_works/hsw_sins.md

 Where necessary, 'runners can buy extra fake SINs for a job.

 A fake SIN will pass simple ID checks from a beat cop on the street automatically.
-The fake datastream associated with the SIN might stand up to a consistency check, should the 'runner try anything that might provoke one; for example, infiltrating a secure area through the front door via a fake identity. *In game terms: roll a Notice check for whoever is inspecting the SIN to see if they spot any weirdness in the analysis results.
+The fake datastream associated with the SIN might stand up to a consistency check, should the 'runner try anything that might provoke one; for example, infiltrating a secure area through the front door via a fake identity. *In Sprawlrunners game terms: roll a Notice check for whoever is inspecting the SIN to see if they spot any weirdness in the analysis results.
 This might be a +/- 1, depending on the resources of the corp doing the check.*

 Gear licences for these SINs are "open carry", in the sense that the presence of the licence is automatically broadcast alongside the SIN.
 This can (obviously) attract attention, and often does.